Feasibility & Technical Assistance Grant

 - Copy of IRS 501(c) (3) tax exemption letter (if applicable).

 - Copy of the lease, deed, ground lease or use agreement for your facility.

 Depending on your project the following list of materials may help you make the case for funding.
-Please submit any and all materials you think will help the review panel understand your project and its readiness to proceed.
+Please submit any and all materials you think will help the review panels understand your project and its readiness to proceed.